 Several previous studies have examined and found the benefits of corporate governance in Islamic banking, namely 1) improving financial performance (Abdallah & Bahloul, 2021; Almutairi & Quttainah, 2017; Amine, 2018; Darwanto et al., 2019; Hakimi et al., 2016; Khalil, 2021; Khan & Zahid, 2020; Mollah & Zaman, 2015; Nawaz, 2019; Nomran et al., 2018); 2) reducing opportunistic/ earnings management behavior (Almutairi & Quttainah, 2020, p.
 3; Elghuweel et al., 2017; Rahman & Bukair, 2013) increase disclosure (Albassam & Ntim, 2017; Elamer, Ntim, & Abdou, 2020a), 4) improve social performance (Iryani & Wahyudiono, 2020; Nugraheni, 2018).
 These previous studies imply, the study of the role of governance in Islamic banking is dominated by the role of governance in improving financial performance.
-However, the role of governance in improving the social performance has not received much attention from researcher, and therefore this study aims to analyze the role of governance in improving the social performance of Islamic banks as measured by the amount of distribution of zakat funds.
+However, the role of governance in improving the social performance of Islamic banks as measured by the role of governance in improving the social performance of Islamic banks as measured by the amount of distribution of zakat funds.
 Zakat shows social performance because by paying zakat, Muslims are able to help the poor.
 N. Abdullah et al. (2015) and Muhammad and Saad (2016) argue that zakat is effective in alleviating poverty.
 Nomran and Haron (2022) stated that zakat is one of the performance measurements of Islamic banks.

-Previous studies outside Islamic banks that link governance and social performance/non-financial performance, namely: 1) examining the effect of governance and non-financial performance of cooperatives in Uganda (Kyazze et al., 2017); 2) examining the effect of governance and social performance company (Harjoto et al., 2019; Shu & Chiang, 2020); 3) the effect of governance on social performance and environmental performance (Orazalin, 2019).
+Previous studies outside Islamic banks that link governance and social performance/nonfinancial performance, namely: 1) examining the effect of governance and non-financial performance of cooperatives in Uganda (Kyazze et al., 2017); 2) examining the effect of governance and social performance company (Harjoto et al., 2019; Shu & Chiang, 2020); 3) the effect of governance on social performance and environmental performance (Orazalin, 2019).